5footerica/5footerica.github.io/README.md

 _In progress:_
 - Associates of Applied science in Computer Programming
-> Expected graduation: Spring 2018
+> Expected to graduate: Spring 2018
 - Associates of Applied science in Web Development
-> Expected graduation: Spring 2018
+> Expected to graduate: Spring 2018
 - Associates of Applied science in Web Design
-> Expected graduation: Spring 2018
+> Expected to graduate: Spring 2018

 _Completed degree:_
 - Associates of Arts in General Education curriculum